 National Hispanic Heritage Month takes place each year from Sept.
 15 through Oct.
 15. In honor of the month, we are highlighting members of the Weatherhead School of Management community who are of Hispanic heritage to shed light on their experiences at the school and learn how they like to celebrate their heritage.

-What do you love most about CWRU?
+What did you love most about Weatherhead during your time here?

 As part of your Hispanic heritage, do you have any favorite traditions?